What is swimmer's itch?

 Can cercariae be seen in the water?

-No, it is impossible to observe larvae in the water without
+No. It is impossible to observe cercariae in the water without the aid of

 a microscope.
-They are approximately 1/80 of an inch long and
+They are transparent and each one is approximately 1/80th of an inch long.

 How many hosts are there in the